dumosuku/dumosuku.github.io/_posts/2022-09-21-HackTheBox.md

 ---
-title: HackTheBox - The Progression
+title: HackTheBox - Putting In The Work
 date: 2022-10-15-2022
 categories: [Blog]
 tags: [htb]     # TAG names should always be lowercase